aryanmathur1/Time-Machine/README.md

 ## 🏆 Awards

 This application was initially created for the Academies of Loudoun's 2025 AcademiesHacks Hackathon.
-We placed 2nd best overall hack, and won a Nintendo Switch Lite for each team member!
+We placed 2nd best overall hack, and each team member won a Nintendo Switch Lite!

 ---